Something went wrong.

 Returning in March 2024, on a Friday lunchtime, the restaurant was near empty – the buzz had popped, but the food was still good… hence why I would suggest a takeaway, and to then sit by the canal.

-TIP: Seek out the Lebanese 7 spice mix in the restaurant store, created by Kamal together with Olivier Roellinger of Epices Roellinger.
+TIP: Seek out the versatile Lebanese 7 spice mix in the restaurant store, created by Kamal together with Olivier Roellinger of Epices Roellinger.
 The seven spices are: Jamaican pepper, black pepper, clove, nutmeg, cardamon, cinnamon & ginger

 • Pumpkin gnocci with mussels & cedron